ykliek/auk_project_1/README.md

-# Hello World Java Project
+# AUK SDT 100: Principles of Programming FA23: Project 1.
+Development environment

-This is a simple "Hello World" Java project that demonstrates how to use a Makefile to compile and run Java code.
+This is first project of Principles of Programming subject at AUK.
 The project contains a basic Java program that prints "Hello, World!" to the console.

 ## Project Structure
 ```